Concussions in American football: Kansas City Chiefs concussion lawsuit

 On December 3, 2013, five former NFL players filed a lawsuit against the Kansas City Chiefs organization: former Chiefs players Alexander Cooper, Leonard Griffin, Christopher Martin, Joe Phillips, and Kevin Porter.
 They wish to know what the Chiefs knew about concussions and when they knew it.

 This lawsuit is unique and different from the thousands of lawsuits previously filed against the NFL.
 These players are not suing the NFL, and are instead suing the Chiefs, which is related to the 1987 NFL strike.
-At the end of the 1986-87 season, the 1982 collective bargaining agreement expired.
+At the end of the 1986–87 season, the 1982 collective bargaining agreement expired.
 Without a collective bargaining agreement, the National Football League Players Association goes on strike during the season, and furthermore decertifies as litigation occurs.
 Following the Reggie White lawsuit, the NFL and NFLPA agreed to a new collective bargaining agreement that began in the 1993 league year.
-For players who played between 1987 and 1993, however, players could can sue the team for many of the same reasons the NFL has been sued.
+For players who played between 1987 and 1993, however, players could sue the team for many of the same reasons the NFL has been sued.
 The $765 million settlement in August 2013 between the NFL and former players only protected the NFL.
 "I think all of our clients were disappointed," McClain said of his clients' reaction to the settlement with the NFL.
 The players suing the Chiefs have all opted out of the settlement from the previous mediation with the NFL.

 A law unique to Missouri allows certain former NFL players to sue an individual team.
 The current Missouri law states that employees can sue employers in civil court if the employees declined worker's compensation.
 The Independence attorney for the five ex-Chiefs, Ken McClain, said, "The lawsuit is allowed in Missouri after a state workers' compensation statute was amended in 2005 to exclude cases of occupational injury that occur over an extended time."